Blog10 top tips for the first month of medical cannabis

 This will help you to decide whether to continue with CBPM treatment, or not, or see if your prescription may need adjusting to reflect this feedback when you attend your follow-up consultation.

-Create a list of questions
+Create your own list of questions

 Although we pride ourselves on providing the answers to all your questions before you even need to ask them, during the reflection process you may discover questions you haven’t yet come across the answers to.
 If this is the case, write a list of the queries or concerns you may have, and check out our FAQ, blog, and education section to see if we’ve already covered the subject.